-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 (g) Data protection

 Bermuda's Personal Information Protection Act 2016 (PIPA) received royal assent in July 2016 and applies to all organisations in Bermuda that use personal information.
 With significant ties to both sides of the Atlantic, PIPA was drafted as a bespoke privacy framework, designed to meet Bermuda's unique requirements.
-Its provisions are drawn from privacy legislation in multiple jurisdictions.
-As at the time of writing, PIPA remains only partially in force
+Its provisions are drawn from privacy legislation in multiple jurisdictions, including Canada and the European Union.
+As at the time of writing, PIPA remains only partially in force.

 PIPA is bespoke legislation drafted around a set of EU-style data protection principles with the express intention of securing EU 'adequacy' status to enable personal information to move freely between the European Union and Bermuda.

+The Personal Information Protection Amendment Act 2023 brings all provisions of PIPA into force on January 1, 2025.
 Pending the full implementation of PIPA, it is likely that the Bermuda courts will follow English common law principles regarding breach of confidence and the misuse of confidential or private information.

 (h) Cybersecurity

 The Bermuda government and regulators (including the BMA) have been establishing cybersecurity requirements and cyber risk management frameworks in accordance with the Bermuda government's Cybersecurity Strategy 2018–2022.
-For example, in October 2020 the BMA released its updated Insurance Sector Cyber Risk Management Code of Conduct, which establishes for insurance registrants certain duties, requirements, standards, procedures and principles to be complied with in relation to operational cyber risk management.
+Between 2020 and 2022, the BMA has released Cyber Risk Management Codes of Conduct for various regulated industries, including corporate service providers, insurance providers and digital asset businesses.
+These codes establish for registrants certain duties, requirements, standards, procedures and principles to be complied with in relation to operational cyber risk management.
 Additionally, targets that are licensed under the Digital Asset Business Act must have a cybersecurity programme that meets the requirements of the Digital Asset Business (Cybersecurity) Rules 2018.

+The government has recently tabled for debate the Cybersecurity Act 2024 (Cybersecurity Act).
+This new act once approved will work to establish a Cybersecurity Advisory Board and a National Cybersecurity Unit, with a National Cybersecurity Incident Response Team.

 (i) Real estate